Bell correlations between light and vibration at ambient conditions: Results

-\emph{Decoherence dynamics of the phonon mode} --- From the temporal behavior of the CHSH parameter we can extract the rate of pure dephasing of the vibrational mode mediating the Bell correlations.
+From the temporal behavior of the CHSH parameter we can extract the rate of pure dephasing of the vibrational mode mediating the Bell correlations.
 In the absence of pure dephasing, the CHSH parameter decays with the collective vibrational mode.
 Pure dephasing, in contrast, scrambles the phase $\phi$ of the superposition in state~(\ref{eq:Bell_state_a}).
-We model it as a random-walk of the phase at the characteristic time scale $\gamma^{-1}$, so that the standard deviation of the phase $\phi$ increases with the write--read delay (in addition to technical fluctuations) as $\sigma=\sqrt{\gamma\,\Delta t}$ (see SI, Section~3.6).

-The model is plotted against the data of Fig.~\ref{fig:CHSH} (solid line), and the best agreement with the data is obtained with a pure dephasing rate identically null (other pure dephasing rates are plotted for comparison).
-While this finding is consistent with previous measurements of the coherence time of a single vibrational mode in diamond using transient coherent ultrafast phonon spectroscopy \cite{waldermann2008}, it constitutes the first direct measurement of the decay of entanglement generated by the parametric interaction of light with a molecular vibrational mode.
+We model it as a random-walk of the phase at the characteristic time scale $\gamma^{-1}$, so that the standard deviation of the phase $\phi$ increases with the write--read delay (in addition to technical fluctuations) as $\sigma=\sqrt{\gamma\,\Delta t}$ (see SM, Section~3.6).
+The model is plotted against the data of Fig.~\ref{fig:CHSH} (solid line), and the best agreement with the data is obtained with a pure dephasing rate identically null (other pure dephasing rates are plotted for comparison), consistent with previous measurements of the coherence time of a single vibrational mode in diamond using transient coherent ultrafast phonon spectroscopy \cite{waldermann2008}.